Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 HasLoadBalancerSize returns a boolean if a field has been set.

-### GetDatabasePostgresqlDenyPublicAccess
+### GetDatabasePostgresqlDenyAnyAccess

-`func (o *ClusterAdvancedSettings) GetDatabasePostgresqlDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) GetDatabasePostgresqlDenyAnyAccess() bool`

-GetDatabasePostgresqlDenyPublicAccess returns the DatabasePostgresqlDenyPublicAccess field if non-nil, zero value otherwise.
+GetDatabasePostgresqlDenyAnyAccess returns the DatabasePostgresqlDenyAnyAccess field if non-nil, zero value otherwise.

-### GetDatabasePostgresqlDenyPublicAccessOk
+### GetDatabasePostgresqlDenyAnyAccessOk

-`func (o *ClusterAdvancedSettings) GetDatabasePostgresqlDenyPublicAccessOk() (*bool, bool)`
+`func (o *ClusterAdvancedSettings) GetDatabasePostgresqlDenyAnyAccessOk() (*bool, bool)`

-GetDatabasePostgresqlDenyPublicAccessOk returns a tuple with the DatabasePostgresqlDenyPublicAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDatabasePostgresqlDenyAnyAccessOk returns a tuple with the DatabasePostgresqlDenyAnyAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDatabasePostgresqlDenyPublicAccess
+### SetDatabasePostgresqlDenyAnyAccess

-`func (o *ClusterAdvancedSettings) SetDatabasePostgresqlDenyPublicAccess(v bool)`
+`func (o *ClusterAdvancedSettings) SetDatabasePostgresqlDenyAnyAccess(v bool)`

-SetDatabasePostgresqlDenyPublicAccess sets DatabasePostgresqlDenyPublicAccess field to given value.
+SetDatabasePostgresqlDenyAnyAccess sets DatabasePostgresqlDenyAnyAccess field to given value.

-### HasDatabasePostgresqlDenyPublicAccess
+### HasDatabasePostgresqlDenyAnyAccess

-`func (o *ClusterAdvancedSettings) HasDatabasePostgresqlDenyPublicAccess() bool`
+`func (o *ClusterAdvancedSettings) HasDatabasePostgresqlDenyAnyAccess() bool`

-HasDatabasePostgresqlDenyPublicAccess returns a boolean if a field has been set.
+HasDatabasePostgresqlDenyAnyAccess returns a boolean if a field has been set.

 ### GetDatabasePostgresqlAllowedCidrs